Wuillermo/Knights_Problem_PseudoAI/README.md

 making better boards have a much better (lower in this case since a heuristic is always minimised) score.

 **Regarding addmisibility**

 We can safely assume that this heuristic is admissible, since it only accounts for the remaining knights to be placed and does not overestimate other complex calculations the algorithm might take.
 Also the problem being solved is simple enought to make such asumptions since it's result is always determisintic regardless of the board size.

 ## Results

 **B&B**
-The B&B table and a critical assessment of the results.

 | Board | Algorithm | Time    | Horses |
 |-------|-----------|---------|--------|